cobbal/python-for-iphone-test/README.markdown

 This is still very rough code and has many issues including:

- * Only works on an actual device due to an apple bug in the simulator
+ * Only works on an actual device due to an Apple bug in the simulator
  * Dynamic libraries are still used for the extensions
  * No pyobjc support